 Captured by raiders from Ireland, he was sold as a slave.
 It was after six years in captivity that he escaped and rejoined his family.
 Following the church’s teachings, his assumed calling brought him to Ireland as a missionary.
 As such, he worked in Ireland for 30 years, successfully converting the pagans to Christianity.
 After his death on March 17th, 461 A.D., he was bestowed sainthood.

 Today, St. Patrick’s Day is still celebrated all over the world.
-Take a glimpse at the following 10 destinations that go all out for the merriment of this March holiday.
 Regardless of where you are, be sure to wear green, a tradition that is linked to the colors of the Emerald Isle’s terrain.